jhw/octavox/NOTES.md

 - each sampler only has a limited set of slots
 - so it's important to render only those which will be used

-- the pattern/slice structure used by the picobeats model ensures there is some redundancy here
+- the pattern/slice structure used by the slicebeats model ensures there is some redundancy here
 - ie samples may be defined but not used, because a slice may not be part of a pattern
 - randomising slices this gives some scope for introducing new samples